How to Care for Houseplants

 As plants grow, their roots will gradually fill the pot and the plant will need very frequent watering, as there is little free compost available.
 If you want the plant to get bigger it’s time for a larger pot and repotting.

-But flowering houseplants usually flower much better if they are kept slightly potbound, but in time these will probably need repotting too.
+But flowering plants usually flower much better if they are kept slightly potbound, but in time these will probably need repotting too.

 The best time to repot houseplants is when they are actively growing - usually in spring, but also in early summer.